-6.1 INTRODUCTION
+6.1 Introduction

-The work covered in earlier sections of this manual covers the identification and evaluation of evidence relating to specific key questions.
+Earlier sections of this manual cover the identification and evaluation of evidence relating to specific key questions.
 By this point of the process the guideline development group knows how much evidence there is (or is not) available to help answer their questions.
 Though there is clearly room for debate about some issues, a framework of basic rules for identifying and appraising evidence has been in place.
 The process now moves on to an area where there is more scope for opinion to guide the final conclusion.

-A newcomer to the field of evidence based guidelines may wonder what place opinion has in applying evidence.
-For an explanation, we need to go back to a basic definition of evidence based medicine (EBM).
+A newcomer to the field of evidence-based guidelines may wonder what place opinion has in applying evidence.
+For an explanation, we need to go back to a basic definition of evidencebased medicine (EBM).
 In the introduction to their landmark book on EBM,1 David Sackett and his co-authors defined it as: